 Worried about getting enough vegan protein sources into your plant-based diet?
 If meeting your daily vegan protein quota is the only thing holding you back from taking the plant-based plunge, you’re in for a pleasant surprise.

 Getting enough protein on a vegan diet is easy once you know what you’re looking for.
-From nut butter and seeds to legumes and beans, there are so many affordable, tasty and versatile vegan protein foods on offer.
+From nut butter and seeds to legumes and beans, there are so many affordable, tasty and versatile high-protein vegan protein foods on offer.
 You’ve probably got a few hanging out in your kitchen already!

 If you’re looking to kickstart a healthy, satisfying and protein-packed vegan diet, this complete guide to the 50 best vegan protein sources has you covered.

 |6.
 Kidney beans||120g||10.4g||152|

 |7.
 Nutritional yeast||2tbsp||10g||68|

 |9.
 Broad beans||120g||9.1g||132|